carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 Later, during the refactor phase, I learned about the `CompletableFuture` class which simplified the above code to a simple `animation.join().display()`.
 I used the `CompletableFuture` with the default `ForkJoinPool.commonPool()`.
 Only later I realized that that this changes the video loading semantics.
 The common pool loads the `CompletableFuture` immediately, only this time all futures are loaded in parallel.
 Anyway, the `CompletableFuture` sped up the video loading and reduced the amount of code.

+# Images ➕ soundtrack ➡ music video
+After [the problems with the frame timing](#play_modes) were solved, I needed to convert the images to a video and add the soundtrack.
+I used Python language to achieve that (why haven't I used a video editor?
+I guess I was afraid of licensing?)

+To merge the video, I used OpenCV.
+There's this [cv::VideoWriter](https://docs.opencv.org/4.x/dd/d9e/classcv_1_1VideoWriter.html) (sorry, I was too lazy to search for Python docs or TODO).
+Just very quick description of how to work with the `VideoWriter` in Python -- one creates an instance of the `writer = cv2.VideoWriter(...)`, then write all images that should be a part of the video `writer.write(img)`.
+After we're done with the images' writing, we dispose of the writer `writer.release()`.

+Here I learned/realized two important things.
+The thing that I realized is that when reading a directory contents, the files are not sorted (in an alphabetical order.)
+This is important, since the images that made up the video were numbered.
+Thus it was necessary to load the images in the order in which they were numbered.

+Next, I copied the video loading code snippet from some website, ~~I think it was something like geeks for geeks or similar~~.
+The snippet first loaded all the images from a directory into a list and only after wrote them to the `VideoWriter` instance.
+Now my computer started running out of memory in the process of the image loading.
+I had to rewrite the image loading loop so that it first loads the image, writes it into the `VideoWriter`, then loads the next image and so on.
+This way, only a single image is stored in the memory and then written to the video immediately.
+This might be slower, but at least my laptop did not burn.

+To add the sound to the merged video, I used [MoviePy](https://pypi.org/project/moviepy/).
+There was no interesting story related to working with that module :) Or at least I don't remember it anymore :D

 # GDocs

 1. music video development process (till release)